-This Apple Crisp French Toast has decadent layers of moist French bread, rich creamy custard, buttery spiced apples and crumbly streusel that bake together to perfection taking your breakfast game up a notch!
+This Apple Crisp French Toast has decadent layers of moist French bread, rich creamy custard, buttery spiced apples and crumbly streusel that bake together to perfection!
 If you love other amazing breakfast and brunch recipes like this, try my Pumpkin Spice French Toast, French Toast Pancakes, This Easy Breakfast Casserole, Lemon Ricotta Pancakes or Chicken and Waffles.

 The Most Delicious Fall and Winter Breakfast: Apple Crisp Overnight French Toast!